irmaosver-e/FOTNS/README.md

  + Kaioh def slighly increased
  + disappearing shura fixed hand animation

- v1.0
- + stage order rearranged and text curated to reflect the anime more closely
- + Graphic changes to the map and its locations to reflect the stages more closely
- + Air enemy bounce physics
- + Boss health and damage inflicted on Kenshiro rebalanced
- + Some stages had enemy placement adjusted
- + Kenshiro attack, jump, enemy hit and enemy hitting Kenshiro sound fx changed
- + Walking speed increased
- + Stage scroll when Kenshiro is at the centre of the screen
- + Hyo/Kaioh energy column now pushes Kenshiro.

  v1.3.1
  + Expanded chars for possible French translation in both purist and extended patches
  + Purist patch shows Chapt 1  when entering stage select cheat